vskadandale/vskadandale.github.io/_pages/about.md

 and, in particular, **numerical weather prediction** and **regional climate modeling**.
 Hence, my research is in principle based on the exploitation of numerical models for studying in detail the **atmospheric environment**.
 Areas of special focus include:
-..* Severe weather
+1. Severe weather
-..* Urban atmospheric environment (heat island effect) ..* Regional climate modeling
+2. Urban t environment (heat island effect)
+3. Regional climate modeling
-..* Renewable resources (wind and solar energy)
+4. Renewable resources (wind and solar energy)
-..* Human-biometeorology
+5. Human-biometeorology
-..* Fire weather and fire-atmosphere interactions
+6. Fire weather and fire-atmosphere interactions
-..* Dust aerosols-meteorology interactions
+7. Dust aerosols-meteorology interactions

-Within the context of my doctoral studies (2009-2013), I specialized on the study of the urban thermal environment using numerical modeling and analysis of observations.
-My research focused on the study of the urban heat island (UHI) effect and the development of a high-resolution operational heat island forecasting system for European cities, employing a state-of-the-art numerical weather prediction (NWP) model and artificial neural network (ANN) techniques (Giannaros et al., 2013, 2014).
+Within the context of my doctoral studies (**2009-2013**), I specialized on the study of the **urban thermal environment** using numerical modeling and analysis of observations.
+My research focused on the study of the **urban heat island** (UHI) effect and the development of a high-resolution operational heat island forecasting system for European cities, employing a state-of-the-art numerical weather prediction (NWP) model and **artificial neural network** (ANN) techniques (Giannaros et al., 2013, 2014).
 In addition, I used observations for characterizing the heat island effect of the city of Thessaloniki, Greece, and attempting to associate it to the degradation of thermal comfort conditions (Giannaros and Melas, 2012).

-Thermal comfort has also been a major subject of my research.
-To this end, I focused on the offline coupling of a NWP model and a microclimatic one (RayMan), in order to examine the spatiotemporal variability of thermal bioclimatic conditions over Greece (Giannaros et al., 2015a).
+**Thermal comfort** has also been a major subject of my research.
+To this end, I focused on the offline **coupling** of a **NWP model** and a **microclimatic** one (RayMan), in order to examine the spatiotemporal variability of thermal bioclimatic conditions over Greece (Giannaros et al., 2015a).
 Further, I have recently started the analysis of a high-resolution 20-year dataset of meteorological simulations focusing on the Mediterranean, with the aim to provide the long-term climatology of thermal bioclimatic conditions and quantify any potential trends due to climate change.

 As a post-doc researcher (2014-today), my work expanded to studying severe weather.
 In particular, a large part of my most recent research focuses on lightning activity.
 In this frame, I employed a NWP model for investigating its capacity in terms of providing lightning forecasts for increasing public awareness (Giannaros et al., 2015b, 2016a).
 Additionally, I exploited lightning observations in order to provide a data assimilation technique for NWP models that can be used for improving precipitation forecasts (Giannaros et al., 2016b).